How to Create an Operational Runbook & Monitoring Playbook for SaaS APIs

 Your error budget burns whether the outage is your fault or not.
 If an upstream provider is down for 20 minutes and your platform is transparently proxying those errors, that time counts against your customer-facing SLO.
 Factor upstream provider reliability into your error budget planning from day one.

-Incident Runbook: P1/P2/P3 Flows, RACI, and Postmortem Template
+Incident Runbook: P1/P2/P3 Flows, RACI, and On-Call Playbook

 A monitoring playbook without an incident response plan is like a smoke detector without a fire exit.
 You know something is wrong, but nobody knows what to do next.
 Support levels connect directly to SLAs and MTTR.
 If your contract guarantees 99.9% uptime, your team needs crystal clear rules about what to fix immediately and what can wait.